ARITRA2004/Finance_Tracker/Readme.md

 # /getExpensedata/:userId
 - from this url
 - fetched
-- 1. all the expenses
+- 1. all the expenses (backend only)
-- 2. the username means the email
+- 2. the username means the email (backend only)
+- 3. Now user will login can see their datas (backend only)